Striped Bass

 - To intentionally snag a striped bass.

-Chesapeake Bay and Tidal tributaries |
+Chesapeake Bay and Tidal Tributaries |

-All Maryland Chesapeake Bay waters and the Potomac River are open to catch and release fishing only |
+All areas open to catch and release fishing only. |

 |

-Chesapeake Bay from the Brewerton Channel to the Virginia line including Tangier and Pocomoke Sounds. |
+Chesapeake Bay downstream from a line between Abbey Point and Worton Point to the Virginia line including Tangier and Pocomoke Sounds. |

 |